 If you hold a valid work permit (e.g., a co-op or post-graduation work permit) you may present it at a Service Canada office to apply for a SIN.

-Exchange students, visiting students and students in the English Language Program (ELP) are asked to see an international student advisor about their eligibility to work on campus/social insurance number.
+Full-time students in the English Language School (ELS) are eligible to work on campus.
+See an international student advisor to find out more about your eligibility to work on campus and/or the social insurance number.

-For more information about Social Insurance Numbers, please contact International Student Services or visit the Service Canada website.
+For more information about Social Insurance Numbers, please contact International Student Services by emailing: firstname.lastname@example.org or visiting the International Services Centre in person to speak to an advisor.
+You can also visit the Service Canada website.